 At 312 mg/kg calcium, Dubia roaches are higher than most feeder insects, and the benefits of calcium should not be understated.
 Getting it in sufficient quantities will help your animal avoid metabolic bone disease. however, because other issues relating to captivity mean even more calcium should be consumed by captive herps, we suggest dusting with calcium powder even if you’re feeding them Dubia roaches.

-For our article comparing Dubia roaches with other feeder insects, we set out to gather all the vitamin and mineral data available for the most commonly available feeder insects.
-We found that vitamin and minerals, while varying from study to study – sometimes by a lot – are generally more plentiful in Dubia roaches and some other roach species generally.
+When we set out to do our comparison of the Dubia roach to other feeder insects, we gathered all the vitamin and mineral data we could find for the most commonly available feeders.
+We discovered that vitamins and minerals, while varying from study to study – sometimes by a lot – are generally more plentiful in Dubia roaches and some other roach species generally.

 We also found it interesting that one study (external link) considered many common feeder insects nutritionally deficient (# of nutrients): waxworms(9), superworms(8), giant mealworm larvae(7), adult mealworms(6), mealworm larvae(5), adult house crickets(4), house cricket nymphs(4), silkworms(4), and earthworms(4).
 You will notice that Dubia roaches are not on this list.

 Captive herp fat requirements are not well studied.
 It seems the scientific consensus is about what you’d guess after applying some common sense.
 Reptiles, amphibians, and arachnids need dietary fat.
 This is especially true for insectivorous ones.
 They don’t require huge amounts – just enough to provide the essential lipids they’re unable to manufacture themselves.
 High fat insects like waxworms are generally considered healthy, but they should probably be more of a treat than a staple.
+This is due to their fat content.
 Again, this goes back to opportunity cost.
 If your animals are filling up on fat beyond what they need, like water or chitin, they’re missing the chance to eat protein and carbohydrates.

 Unfortunately no one is quite sure what they need.
 In this case we default back to that which is found in their natural prey, which in the wild of course varies.

 In the cases where an animal finds them too fast or aggressive, Dubia roaches can be slowed down by putting them in the refrigerator for a few minutes.
 For animals that like them fast, the roaches can be taken directly from a high-temperature enclosure to the animal’s cage.
-Adult male Dubia move noticeably faster than the females and juveniles of both sexes, and when necessary the refrigerator trick works great on them.
+Adult male Dubia move noticeably faster than the females and juveniles of both sexes.
+When necessary, the refrigerator trick works great on them.

 In our experience, Dubia roaches are very good at eliciting a feeding response.
 When one of our animals isn’t interested, it usually means it’s not hungry.
 It’s worth noting that there can be an adjustment period for animals used to eating other insects.
 A good way to break this habit is to allow the animal not to eat for a day or so.
 Not too long…just long enough for hunger to overcome any reluctance to change old habits.
 It only seems to take one or two Dubia roach meals for most animals to register them as OK to eat.